How to Hack Email Accounts?

 - Security Information and Event Management (SIEM) to provide advanced intelligence that leverages events and data from 85M+ endpoints and 100M+ domains.

 - Comodo Web Application Firewall (WAF) to eliminate application vulnerabilities and protect web applications and websites against advanced attacks, including DDoS, Cross-Site Scripting, and SQL Injection.
 Combined with malware scanning, vulnerability scanning, and automatic virtual patching and hardening engines, the Comodo WAF provides robust security that is completely managed for customers as part of the Comodo cWatch Web solution.

 - Comodo malware detection scanning, preventive methods, and removal services, so organizations can proactively safeguard their business and brand reputation from malware attacks and infections.
 Comodo cWatch Web identifies malware, provides the methods and tools to remove it, and prevents future attacks before they hit the network, all included as part of the security bundle.

 - Merchants, businesses, and other service providers handling credit cards online have an automated and simple way to stay compliant with the Payment Card Industry Data Security Standard (PCI DSS).
-It ensures that payment cardholder information is protected from possible security breaches via a meticulous network and application scans to identify and fix security vulnerabilities.
+It ensures that payment cardholder information is protected from possible security breaches via meticulous network and application scans to identify and fix security vulnerabilities.